tanis2000/Curse-of-Strahd-Reloaded/Appendice/Frammenti d'Ambra.md

 * They gain a particular boon, as given in the **Amber Corruption** section below.
 * They can continue to cast that vestige's spell once per day.
 Each time they do, they gain a number of levels of exhaustion equal to the number of times they've cast the spell.
 This number resets only if the player spends three full days without casting the vestige's spell.
 (For example, if a player casts Fekre's *stinking cloud* spell two days in a row, they receive one level of exhaustion on the first day and two levels of exhaustion on the second day.
 If the player waits three days before casting the spell again, they will receive only one level of exhaustion for doing so; otherwise, they will receive three additional levels of exhaustion.)
-* They suffers a particular condition, as given in the same section below.
+* They suffer a particular condition, as given in the same section below.
 The condition is incurable without the aid of a *greater restoration* spell or similar magic.
 (A player can also receive St. Markovia's healing in [[Arc Q - A Shining Beacon]].)
 If the condition is cured, the player also loses all of the vestige's gifts, including its spell and boon.

 If the player asks the vestige about the condition, the vestige informs them that the condition is a byproduct of the imperfect connection forged by the shards.
 It invites that player to the Amber Temple to receive the vestige's full gift and complete their transformation.